 - 4 Click OK to confirm the entries. - 5 The basic reinforcement is displayed in the selection color.
-The palette for the dimension line appears. - If necessary, set the type to Dimension line, select layer BA_B_B_1 for the dimension line and set the aspect to 1.00 by selecting the Dimension line options line and clicking - Select the Bar markers option and place the dimension line in the workspace. - 6 Switch to the Text/leader tab, set the label parameters so that the Number of pieces, Diameter and Spacing are included, select the automatic text leaders and place the label in the workspace. - 7 Press ESC to quit the Basic Carpet Reinforcement tool.
+The palette for the dimension line appears. - If necessary, set the type to Dimension line, select layer BA_B_B_1 for the dimension line and set the aspect to 1.00 by selecting the Dimension line options line and clicking - Select the Bar markers option and place the dimension line in the workspace. - 6 Switch to the Text/leader tab, set the label parameters so that the Number of pieces, Diameter and Spacing are included, select the automatic text leaders and place the label in the workspace. - 7 Press ESC to guit the Basic Carpet Reinforcement tool.

-You will place five different types of additional reinforcement in carpet B1.1.
-Marks 4, 5, 6, 7, and 8 are used for the additional reinforcement.
-See the illustration of the reinforced carpet at the beginning of this exercise (objective).
+You will place five different types of secondary reinforcement in carpet B1.1.
+Marks 4, 5, 6, 7, and 8 are assigned to the additional reinforcement.

-To place additional carpet reinforcement
+To place secondary carpet reinforcement